 Dijon mustard is an ingredient that I like to use in much of my cooking.
 It is so good for adding a bit of ‘oomph’.

-I sometimes interchange Dijon with English mustard, depending on my mood.
+I sometimes interchange Dijon with English mustard, especially for making a glaze for ham for example, depending on my mood.
 You may think this is sacrilege, but often it just depends on which jar is closest when I open the fridge!

 This recipe though is specifically a Dijon mustard recipe.
 English mustard is quite a bit stronger than Dijon and even though I sometimes use it in my gravy, I would not use English mustard in this recipe as I fear it would make it too strong.

 This recipe calls for two types of mustard, wholegrain and Dijon.

 For both types, I used the Maille brand which is a well-known quality French Mustard brand.
 It has just the right amount of strength for this recipe, and contributes to make a great French mustard sauce (sauce moutarde).

 One of my favourite products with Dijon mustard is Dijonnaise, which is just perfect in a typical French ham (jambon) baguette sandwich.
 Dijonnaisse is a mixture of Dijon mustard and mayonnaise.
 Really there is no sandwich better.

 This easy sauce is really delicious and a good accompaniment to many types of meat.
 You can serve it with pork; chops, medallions, cutlets, gammon, tenderloin or even baked ham.